Logging

 The debug level is the most verbose level.
 It will output all debug, info, warn and error messages.
 The debug level contains messages of running background processes.
 These are:

-It's advisable to not use the debug level in production because the health of a node gets requested frequently.
+It's advisable to not use the debug level in production because the health of a worker gets requested frequently.
 If you experience any issues with this, you can use this mode.

 Info